 - Place one sheet of phyllo dough on surface.
 (Immediately cover the remaining dough with the damp towel.)
 Brush pastry sheet with olive oil.
-Cover with a second sheet of dough, more olive oil, and then a third sheet of phyllo dough.
+Cover with a second sheet of phyllo dough.
 (Don’t worry if you have small tears in the dough.
 They won’t show after baking.)
 Place one cutlet about five inches down from the short end of the pastry sheet.
-Top with ½- ¾ cup of leeks and a mushroom.
+Top with ½ cup of leeks and a mushroom.
 Fold over the five inch piece of dough over the chicken and then fold in the sides.
 Continue to roll the chicken and vegetables toward you until you have created a neat rectangular package.
 Place the package, seam down, in the jelly roll pan.
 Repeat this process until all eight pieces of chicken have been wrapped.
 Brush the tops and sides of chicken packages with more olive oil.
 (You may cover the pan with plastic wrap and refrigerate for several hours before baking.)

 - Preheat oven to: 350° F.

-- Serve with a colorful vegetable and white wine and tarragon sauce on the side.
+- Serve with a colorful vegetable, wild rice and white wine and tarragon sauce or mushroom sauce on the side.